foliovision/fv-top-level-cats/readme.txt

 1. That's it! :)

 == Changelog ==

+= 1.5 =
+* Settings screen added!
+Select which categories should be used in your URLs, if you use permalink structure with category slugs!

 = 1.4 =
 * fix for Wordpress 3.4.1 - category prefix was part of the generated URLs